Category Archives: Software

 Set-SPOTenant -ShowEveryoneExceptExternalUsersClaim $false

-This option though looks simple – would require some extra work, because
+Though this option looks simple at first – it would require some extra work, because

 • you’d need to deal with existing shares with “Everyone Except External Users”